- What is d-portal?

 ‘Budgets’ in activity file, for Budget columns/data (eg in tables on d-portal) - if no budget data is present in the activity file, then ‘planned-disbursements’ are used if present.

-• Removing secondary publishers - flagged as secondary sources in IATI Registry - from tables (to avoid double counting, eg secondary publishers are for example UN-OCHA who re-publish data which would replicate data from those publishers in the same table - see here for list of secondary publishers excluded in these instances).
+- Removing secondary organisations - flagged as secondary sources in IATI Registry - from tables (to avoid double counting, eg secondary organisations are for example UN-OCHA who re-publish data which would replicate data from those organisations in the same table - see here for list of secondary organisations excluded in these instances).

-• Not displaying publishers with 0 datasets in the IATI Registry.
+- Not displaying organisations with 0 datasets in the IATI Registry.

 Using the end date in the budget data (eg in Budget columns in tables).